icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

 5. **Using NEON Intrinsics**

     We will accelerate the `Filter_vertical` function using intrinsics.
+    1. The {doc}`walk_through` talked about how you get lanes by packing data into vectors.
+Flowing data through the lanes is key to getting full throughput out of the NEON units.
+As we saw, our `Filter_vertical` function works on seven 8-bit data elements at a time.
-    1. How can we deal with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
+        How can we deal with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
 (3 lines)
+        ````{hint}
+        - Is there anything about the structure of the filter
+        (coefficients array) that will help you?
+        - Following are two animations.
+What can you figure out from it?
+            ```{figure} images/baseline-filter.gif
+            ---
+            height: 250px
+            name: baseline-filter
+            ---
+            Filter without vectorization
+            ```
+            ```{figure} images/vectorized-filter.gif
+            ---
+            height: 250px
+            name: vectorized-filter
+            ---
+            Filter with vectorization
+            ```
+        ````
     2. Explain at which granularity and in which order you should process the input data with vector instructions to achieve a good performance.
 Motivate your answer.
-Hint: Minimize the number of loads.
 (7 lines)
+        ```{hint}
+        - Minimize the number of loads.
+        - Look at the animation above again and see if it tells you
+            something.
+        ```
     3. Using NEON intrinsics, accelerate the `Filter_vertical` function.
+Add the vectorized code under the empty prototype function in `Filter.cpp`.
+Build and run using `make vectorized` and `vectorized`.
         Include the accelerated function in your report.
 Make sure that you verify your optimized code functions properly.
+        ```{hint}
+        Our solution uses the intrinsics mentioned in {ref}`coding-neon`,
+        however you could use other intrinsics as you see fit.
+Note that
+        some intrinsics might not be available, e.g. `vld1q_u8_x4`.
+        ```
     4. Report the latency of `Filter_vertical` and the application as a whole.
 (2 lines)
     5. Compare your performance with the lower bounds.
 (1 lines)